 Welcome to The College of Nursing at The University of Tennessee Health Science Center.
 Our mission is to prepare nurse leaders and to advance science to meet the health needs of the people of Tennessee, the region, and the nation through education, research, clinical care, and service.
-Our innovative and high-quality programs and knowledgeable faculty prepare individuals for the delivery of patient care and the generation of knowledge essential for practice through clinical inquiry and research.
-Our graduates are prepared to design, manage, and coordinate care across environments at both the individual level and within populations.
+Our innovative and high-quality programs and knowledgeable faculty prepare individuals for delivering patient care and generating knowledge essential for practice through clinical inquiry and research.
+Our graduates are prepared to design, manage, and coordinate care across environments at the individual level and within populations.

 We are privileged to be preparing you, our next generation of nursing leaders.
-Graduates of the Doctor of Nursing Practice (DNP) program are prepared to critically analyze complex clinical situations and practice systems.
+The Doctor of Nursing Practice (DNP) program graduates are prepared to critically analyze complex clinical situations and practice systems.
 As you graduate, you will be prepared to meet the complex health needs of the people of Tennessee, the Mid-South, and the nation.

 We welcome you to become part of the UTHSC CON family.
-A family that is dedicated to high quality programs and initiatives that improve the health of our communities.
-We are pleased to have you in our high-ranking DNP Program...ranked in the top 25 in the US by US News & World Reports 2019-2020.
+A family who is dedicated to high-quality programs and initiatives that improve the health of our communities.
+We are pleased to have you in our high-ranking DNP program.

-The uniting framework that transcends all of the College's programs centers around our dedication to the clinical dimension of nursing practice and enhancement of the health and well-being of patients served by nurses.
+The uniting framework that transcends all of the College's programs centers around our dedication to the clinical dimension of nursing practice and enhancing the health and well-being of patients served by nurses.
 We welcome you to our DNP Program and look forward to working with each one of you!

-Wendy M. Likes, PhD, DNSc, FAANP Dean and Professor Ruth Neil Murry Endowed Chair in Nursing
+Wendy M. Likes, PhD, DNSc, FAANP

+Dean and Professor

+Ruth Neil Murry Endowed Chair in Nursing